 Steamed veggies are delish on their own, but there are ways to add yet more flavor without a lot of fat and calories.
 A sprinkle of grated Parmesan is yummy on top of steamed broccoli or cauliflower, while some cinnamon and a bit of butter added to steamed and mashed winter squash makes a tasty treat.
 Pepper, a bit of sea salt, dill, and thyme can also be good—experiment to find seasonings you like.

-And not only are steamed veggies great on their own, but you can add them to your favorite foods for a healthy veggie boost too.
-Try mixing steamed broccoli and carrots into mac-and-cheese for a delicious, balanced meal; quesadillas with a bit of grated cheese are delicious with zucchini and/or spinach; and you can mix steamed vegetables into an omelet too.
+And not only are steamed veggies great on their own, but you can add them to your favorite foods for a healthy veggie boost, too.
+Try mixing steamed broccoli and carrots into mac-and-cheese for a delicious, balanced meal; quesadillas with a bit of grated cheese are delicious with zucchini and/or spinach; and you can mix steamed vegetables into an omelet as well.